chungg/chungg.github.io/_posts/2018-01-04-dammit-python-threads.markdown

 date:   2018-01-04 17:00:00 -0500
 tags: python concurrency fml
 ---
-let's have a fun talk about that GIL...
+Let's have a fun talk about that GIL...

-ok, let's not because i don't know enough about it and far smarter people have written vastly about it already. if you do want to want to learn about the GIL and would like a headache, i've found Larry Hastings' talk on [removing the GIL](https://www.youtube.com/embed/P3AyI_u66Bw) interesting. ultimately, all posts regarding threading state that it is only useful if something is I/O-bound. the [ambiguity](https://www.youtube.com/watch?v=kTHNpusq654) of the term "I/O-bound" will confound you for the rest of your life.
+OK, let's not because i don't know enough about it and far smarter people have written vastly about it already.
+If you do want to want to learn about the GIL and would like a headache, i've found Larry Hastings' talk on [removing the GIL](https://www.youtube.com/embed/P3AyI_u66Bw) interesting.
+Ultimately, all posts regarding threading state that it is only useful if something is I/O-bound. the [ambiguity](https://www.youtube.com/watch?v=kTHNpusq654) of the term "I/O-bound" will confound you for the rest of your life.

-for my purposes, i've been benchmarking the most recent code of [Gnocchi](http://gnocchi.xyz) to verify we didn't introduce any performance regressions since the last release. as i lost my Ceph environment recently, i've been benchmarking using a redis+file Gnocchi deployment rather than a pure Ceph deployment as i've done [previously](https://www.slideshare.net/GordonChung/gnocchi-v4-preview)
+For my purposes, i've been benchmarking the most recent code of [Gnocchi](http://gnocchi.xyz) to verify we didn't introduce any performance regressions since the last release.
+As i lost my Ceph environment recently, i've been benchmarking using a redis+file Gnocchi deployment rather than a pure Ceph deployment as i've done [previously](https://www.slideshare.net/GordonChung/gnocchi-v4-preview)

-during my benchmarking, i discovered an issue when adjusting the `parallel_operations` option in Gnocchi which executes certain I/O related parts of the code in threads to improve performance. suffice it to say, it did not improve performance but rather decreased performance by 15%-30%. this was contrary to the results i had when benchmarking Gnocchi previously, which gave 25% better performance when threading was enabled.
+During my benchmarking, i discovered an issue when adjusting the `parallel_operations` option in Gnocchi which executes certain I/O related parts of the code in threads to improve performance.
+Suffice it to say, it did not improve performance but rather decreased performance by 15%-30%.
+This was contrary to the results i had when benchmarking Gnocchi previously, which gave 25% better performance when threading was enabled.

-so i decided to do what i normally don't do: not give up. i wrote really trivial code to test what was happening. the following is my test code which crudely simulates a part of Gnocchi's code. it will essentially try to read and write eight unique time-series to it's own file/key/object:
+So i decided to do what i normally don't do: not give up.
+I wrote really trivial code to test what was happening.
+The following is my test code which crudely simulates a part of Gnocchi's code.
+It will essentially try to read and write eight unique time-series to it's own file/key/object:

 {% highlight python %}